aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 ### Parameter: `advancedImageProcessingMaxImages`

-The maximum number of images to pass to the vision model in a single request
+The maximum number of images to pass to the vision model in a single request.

 - Required: No
 - Type: int